-- Parents should notify the school office of plans for withdrawal as soon as possible prior to the student's last day. - Parents should have the new school request the student's records.
+- Withdrawals should be completed in person. - Parents should notify the school office of plans for withdrawal as soon as possible prior to the student's last day. - Parents should have the new school request the student's records.
 The records will be mailed to the school to which the child is transferring. - The Immunization Card (Blue Card) may be picked up in the school office at the end of the day on the child's last day of attendance. - All school property must be turned in and all charges paid.